rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. "a musing" vs. "amusing"

+1. Shop for Mom.

 1. The csstudents mailing list.

-1. "a musing" vs. "amusing"

 1. "Checking in ..."
 A teaching tip.  (and more)